RELATED DOWNLOADS: Academic Resource Course Offering Book

-|Church Business:||Instruction on procedures and duties of church management.
+|Church Business:||This class offers instruction on procedures and duties of church management.
 How to start, organize, and promote the Spiritualist Church.
-Basic responsibilities and functions of the church.|
+Basic responsibilities and functions of the church will be discussed.|

-|Emergency Pastoral Care:||What does a minister do in the face of the extreme emergency or when a crisis intervention is needed?
+|Emergency Pastoral Care*:||What does a minister do in the face of the extreme emergency or when a crisis intervention is needed?
 Learn what to do in a variety of situations including suicidal threats, actual suicide, auto accidents, family violence, unexpected traumatic death, physical or sexual abuse.
-Appropriate follow-up techniques will be discussed including assisting the family during the first days of traumatic loss.|
+Appropriate follow-up techniques will be discussed including assisting the family during the first days of traumatic loss. *Prerequisite: Associate Minister Certification.|

 |Pastoral Care for the Dying & Their Family:||Spiritualists are often focused on the afterlife, but a Spiritualist minister may be called to the side of the terminally ill or actively dying patient.
 This class focuses on the dying process and helping people walk that final journey.
-It will also explore pastoral duties to the family before, during and after the passing of their loved one.|
+It will also explore pastoral duties to the family before, during, and after the passing of their loved one.|

-|Preparation for Ministry II*:||Extended insights into ministerial expectations and duties. *Prerequisite: Preparation for the Ministry I|
+|Preparation for Ministry II*:||This class offers extended insights into ministerial expectations and duties. *Prerequisite: Preparation for the Ministry I|

-|Ritual in the Spiritualist Church:||Learn how to implement ritual in the Spiritualist church as a means to reaffirm meaning, to bond community and to encounter mystery.
+|Ritual in the Spiritualist Church:||The student will learn how to implement ritual in the Spiritualist church as a means to reaffirm meaning, to bond community, and to encounter mystery.
 Demonstrations and examples of sacramental and alternative rites will be offered.|

-|Sacred Writings I:||A study of the sacred writings from various religions and religious leaders throughout the centuries.|
+|Sacred Writings I:||This class offers a study of the sacred writings from various religions and religious leaders throughout the centuries.|

-|Sacred Writings II*:||A continued and in-depth study of the writings from various religions and religious leaders. *Prerequisite: Sacred Writings I|
+|Sacred Writings II*:||This class is a continuation and in-depth study of the writings from various religions and religious leaders. *Prerequisite: Sacred Writings I|

 |Sermon & Lecture Preparation II*:||Extended development of the content and delivery of a sermon. *Prerequisite: Sermon & Lecture Preparation I|